 Like the stones in the picture, harmony is balance.
 It’s why the moon doesn’t fall to the earth.
-It brings calm to chaotic times.
+It brings calm to chaos.

-But sometimes chaos is an illusion and does not actually exist.
+But sometimes chaos is an illusion and may not actually exist.
 Therefore, before delving into methods to bring harmony in the midst of chaos, it is important to determine if chaos actually exists.

 The Media is financially motivated to generate the greatest amount of viewership.
 Emotions are the main force for increasing viewership.
-It is the driving force behind all advertising and propaganda.
+It is behind all advertising and propaganda.

 If there are emotions that are tickling your attention, it is a giant red flag that the information may not be based on facts but on emotions.
 Detecting what is an emotion and what is a fact is not easy.
 The section on motivation identifies things to look for in detecting emotional influences.
 There is a fun quiz at the end of that section to see how good you are at detecting emotions.